CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.core_dump.network_server.rst

 Description
 -----------

 The VMware: VM Host: Core Dump: Network Server test is used to verify a centralized network server location is configured to collect ESXi host core dumps.

+The vmhost_coredump_object element is used by a vmhost_coredump_test to define the vmhost name and connection string, and the the filter used for evaluation.

+The vmhost_coredump_state element holds information regarding the ip of the network server location configured to collect the vmhost core dumps.

 Technical Details
 -----------------